 Hypomania symptoms are the same as mania symptoms, but they differ in two ways:

 - With hypomania, shifts in mood usually aren’t severe enough to interfere significantly with a person’s ability to carry out daily activities.

 - No psychotic symptoms occur during a hypomanic episode.
 During a manic episode, psychotic symptoms may include delusions, hallucinations, and paranoia.

 There may now be a scientific explanation as to why many creative people have bipolar disorder.
 Several recent studies have showed that people who are genetically predisposed to bipolar disorder are more likely than others to show high levels of creativity, particularly in artistic fields where strong verbal skills are helpful.

 In one study from 2015, researchers took the IQ of almost 2,000 8-year-old children, and then assessed them at ages 22 or 23 for manic traits.
-They found that high childhood IQ was linked with bipolar symptoms later in life.
+They found that high childhood IQ was linked with symptoms of bipolar disorder later in life.
 For this reason, the researchers believe the genetic features associated with bipolar disorder can be helpful in the sense that they also may produce beneficial traits.

 Not all people with bipolar disorder are creative, and not all creative people have bipolar disorder.
 However, there does appear to be a connection between the genes that lead to bipolar disorder and a person’s creativity.